LubosRemplik/.tmux-local/README.md

 - `<prefix> + :` enter command mode
 - `<prefix> + [` enter copy mode, use vi commands for movement, `v` for visual select and `y` or `Enter` to execute copy mode
 - `tmux list-commands` list all supported commands
+- `<prefix> + r` reload configuration (configuration reloaded and plugins installed also on tmux start)

 ### Sessions

-- `tat` bash script to start session named by current directory or attach if exists.
+- `tattach` bash script to start session named by current directory or attach if exists.
 - `:new -As mysession` or `tmux new -As mysession` start new session or attach if exists.
 - `<prefix> + s` or `tmux ls` list sessions
 - `<prefix> + w` list sessions with windows